-Dresser Roots, a major product brand of Dresser, Inc., is the manufacturer of the original ROOTSTM blower, centrifugal compressors and control systems.
-ROOTS® air and gas moving equipment is used in a wide variety of applications, including MVR (Mechanical Vapor Recompression), water and wastewater treatment, flue gas desulphurization, petrochemical and chemical processes, conveying, and other general industrial applications.
+the manufacturer of the original ROOTS blower[TM], centrifugal compressors and control systems.
+ROOTS[®] air and gas moving equipment is used in a wide variety of applications, including Mechanical Vapor Recompression, water and wastewater treatment, flue gas desulphurization, petrochemical and chemical processes, conveying, and other industrial applications.